-Last year in Keylong, on a whim I had decided to trek all by myself to Zanskar.
-Upon reaching Purne, my tattered state was realised and I decided to take it slow and explore the remote cave monastery of Phuktal.
+Last year in Keylong, on a whim I had decided to trek all by myself to .
+Upon reaching Purne, my tattered state was realised and I decided to take it slow and explore the remote cave monastery of Zanskar .
 The path was treacherous and a swaying bridge had almost blown me away.
+Phugtal (also sometimes spelt as Phuktal)

 Read : Stunning experiences from the most remote monastery in the world